owebeeone/anchorscad/docs/datatrees_docs.md

 # Binding Parameters In `self default` Fields

-`dataclasses.field` provides field attributes `default` and `factory_default` parameters, the latter being evaluated at object initialization. datatree.dtfield wraps `field` additionally providing a `self_default` parameter that takes a function object with a single parameter.
+`dataclasses.field` provides field attributes `default` and `factory_default` parameters, the latter being evaluated at object initialization. datatree.dtfield wraps `dataclasses.field` providing a `self_default` parameter that takes a function object with a single parameter.
 At class initialization, these functions are evaluated with the object instance as its value.

-The order of evaluation is the order in which they are declared in the class but after all the Node fields have been bound (transformed into BoundNode factories).
-This allows fields specified with a `self_default` attribute to use any field specified with `Node` as long as the BoundNodes do not attempt to access self_default fields that are not yet initialised.
+The order of evaluation is the order in which they are declared in the class additionally they are evaluated after all the `Node` fields have been bound (transformed into BoundNode factories).
+This allows fields specified with a `self_default` attribute to use any field specified with `Node` as long as invoking `BoundNodes` factories (bindings) do not attempt to access `self_default` fields that are not yet evaluated.

 # Injecting Computed Defaults